unisonweb/website/src/compare-lang/unison-for-scala-devs.md

 The `type` keyword introduces a new type.
 Its **data constructors** are separated by `|` on the right of the equals sign.

-Think of data constructors as functions which produce values of the given type.
+Think of data constructors as functions that produce values of the given type.

 ```unison
 -- the Floor type has one data constructor,